oinone/oinone-docs/en/DevManual/Tutorials/DiscoverTheFront-endFramework/chapter1-widget.md

 3. Add a button to the card header and modify the code to flip the state when the button is clicked.
 4. (Bonus) Use animation effects to fold or unfold the card content.

-# VII.
-Theory: Component Lifecycle and Lifecycle Functions
+# Ⅷ. Theory: Component Lifecycle and Lifecycle Functions

 ![](https://oinone-jar.oss-cn-zhangjiakou.aliyuncs.com/welcome-document/Development/Tutorial/ExploreFrontendFramework/chapter-1/mind.jpeg)